spack/spack-tutorial/tutorial_environments.rst

 files like
 `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#build-settings>`_.

-If you build a lot of software, or if you work on multiple projects, managing everything in one place can be overwhelming.
-The default ``spack find`` output may contain many packages, but you may want to *just* focus on subsets of packages for different efforts or projects.
-Moreover, you may want to include special configuration settings with your package groups, such as building all of the packages in the same group the same way.
+Managing a lot of software in one place can be overwhelming, especially if you work on multiple projects.
+The configuration requirements (e.g., which implemenation of ``mpi`` should be used) can also vary across package groups.

-Spack **environments** provide a way to handle these situations.
+Spack **environments** provide a means of managing groups of software.
+They allow you to establish standard software requirements for your project(s); set up a run environment for users; support your usual development environment(s); set up packages for CI/CD; and more.

+This tutorial introduces the basics of Spack environments before delving into their use to install and use the associated software.

 -------------------
 Environment Basics